kruize/autotune-results/techempower/experiment-7/README.md

 ## All the experiments in this folder were run on dedicated infrastructure.
-Manual runs for the best configurations were run to reproduce the data and were be updated at [manuals](/manuals) dir
+Manual runs for the best configurations are run to reproduce the data and will be updated at [manuals](/manuals) dir

 # Summary of data
 - Min response time is observed with following configuration